dishanktrivedi/odoo_openacademy/README.md

 Create a report for the Session model
 <br></br>
 For each session, it should display session’s name, its start and end, and list the session’s attendees.

+**Exercise:**
+Add an action in the context menu to archive course. (action that appears when selecting record or records)